Creating a Coaching Culture

 Our Coaching for Teaching Assistants and Support Staff focuses on their role and how developing a range of coaching skills can help them to build learner confidence, enhance self-esteem and create opportunities for stretch and challenge for those who struggle with their learning.
 We also offer a training course for those who are entrusted with developing a coaching school or college.

-Once you make the decision to embrace coaching as an integral part of your learning and improvement plan you will not turn back.
+Once you make the decision to embrace coaching as an integral part of your vision for continuing professional learning you won’t look back.